It’s true: a whole bunch of my friends are homeschoolers.

 Why the School-At-Home Room Drives Me Crazy

 A lot of people, when they first start homeschooling (especially if they went to public school, and have very little experience with homeschooling, or education in general from the ‘teaching’ side of things), try to re-create public school at home.
 It’s what they know.

-So, they set up the “school room” with their desks and tables, classroom posters and maps, themed boards, art supplies, etc. They make it look just like a public school classroom.
+So, they set up the “school-at-home room” with their desks and tables, classroom posters and maps, themed boards, art supplies, etc. They make it look just like a public school classroom.
 They buy curriculum that includes lots of paperwork — math, writing practice, spelling words, reading, and so on.
-They create routines that center around changing from subject to subject at different times of day (however loosely).
-They have “school time” each day, where they physically sit down in their school area, teach lessons, and do work.
+Then they create routines that center around changing from subject to subject at different times of day (however loosely).
+They have “school time” each day, where they physically sit down in their school-at-home room, teach lessons, and do work.
 This work then gets graded by mom, discussed with the student, and they keep working at it until the test.

 I see pictures of this in my newsfeed constantly.

-The child who is sitting at the desk, doing lots of different kinds of paperwork.
+The child who is sitting at the desk in the school-at-home room, doing lots of different kinds of paperwork.